lawrencewoodman/techtinkering.com/content/articles/2008-10-17-setting-up-z80pack-to-create-an-emulated-cpm-system.md

    $ make clean
    ````

-This is leaves, on Linux, a few bash scripts in the `~/z80pack/cpmsim/` directory, `cpm2`, `cpm3`, `mpm`, which automatically start the emulator by booting into CP/M 2.2, CP/M 3.0, MP/M, etc.
+This leaves, on Linux, a few bash scripts in the `~/z80pack/cpmsim/` directory, `cpm2`, `cpm3`, `mpm`, which automatically start the emulator by booting into CP/M 2.2, CP/M 3.0, MP/M, etc.

 ## Creating disk images
 We now needed to create some disk images; to do this I recommend [Cpmtools](http://www.moria.de/~michael/cpmtools/) which is a part of many Linux distros.
 If you don't have this as part of your distro, the source can be downloaded from [here](http://www.moria.de/~michael/cpmtools/cpmtools-2.7.tar.gz).
 Cpmtools is a great collection of tools used to manipulate CP/M images and file systems in a variety of formats and works well with z80pack.